CMTA/RuleEngine/README.md

 ## Deployment
 The official documentation is available in the Foundry [website](https://book.getfoundry.sh/reference/forge/deploy-commands)
 ### Script

+> This documentation has been written for the version v1.0.2

 To run the script for deployment, you need to create a .env file.
 The value for CMTAT.ADDRESS is require only to use the script **RuleEngine.s.sol**
 Warning : put your private key in a .env file is not the best secure way.